 Participants are expected to use the transportation arranged by Landmark College between the points of departure and return.
-Participants who choose to travel independently during the program during non-course-related times must inform the Country Director in writing of his/her planned itinerary, including a full itinerary with time and date of departure and return, mode of travel, contact information of the places staying at, phone numbers, etc. Students are generally discouraged from changing plans to travel back to the U.S. independently, but if they choose to do so, they must inform the Program Director and the Director of International Education in writing of their plans not to return on their scheduled flight.
+Participants who choose to travel independently during the program during non-course-related times must inform the Program Director in writing of his/her planned itinerary, including a full itinerary with time and date of departure and return, mode of travel, contact information for housing, phone numbers, etc. Students are generally discouraged from changing plans to travel back to the U.S. independently, but if they choose to do so, they must inform the Program Director and the Director of Experiential Education in writing of their plans not to return on their scheduled flight.